homelab-peej/k8s-at-home/kubernetes/infra/README.md

 This driver allows Kubernetes to access SMB servers on both Linux and Windows nodes, plugin name: `smb.csi.k8s.io`.

 ### [Flux Extensions](https://fluxcd.io/flux/guides/)
-- [Automatic Image Updates](https://fluxcd.io/flux/guides/image-update/) - You can follow this guide to automate image scanning and application updates.
-Flux will monitor a registry and image that you select and automatically pick the latest image based on the parameters provided.
-Flux will then write those changes back to your source control and update your application.
-[Mealie](https://github.com/homelab-peej/k8s-at-home/blob/main/self-hosted/mealie.yaml) has a good example.
 - [Monitoring Alerts](https://fluxcd.io/flux/monitoring/alerts/) - This guide will help you setup alerts that use the notification controller.
 Many Flux `kind`s can be monitored and send alerts based on state changes or errors.
 Cross-namespace references are difficult (by design) so I've done a single secret in `flux-system` as well as the provider which references it.
 The alert can point to objects in other namespaces so this removes the need for replicating resources across namespaces.
 - [Webhook Receivers](https://fluxcd.io/flux/guides/webhook-receivers/) - With cert-manager installed and the ability to create certificates for custom domains, we can turn Flux into a push-based pipeline that will trigger a sync any time there's a commit.